 - Is the hierarchical male power structure maintained by the increased use of technology by corporate recruiters and other hiring managers?

 Gumbus, Andra and Grodzinsky, Frances, "Do Internet Employment Practices Encourage Gender Bias: A Study of the Effects of Corporate Culture on Career Advancement Opportunities for Women in the Field of ICT" (2004).
-Computer Science & Information Technology Faculty Publications.
+School of Computing Faculty Publications.
 14.